michaelbrusegard/Zombie-Apocalypse/README.md

 ##### Info:
 - Green circles are forests, red structures are buildings, Gray area is the base.
 Dark red humans are guards.
+- At the base walls many zombies die easily because they have to climb the walls.